MengeCrowdSim/Menge/doc/mengeDetails/impl_pedModel.md

 @section sec_overivew Overview

-The Menge architectural philosophy limits the type of pedestrian models which can be easily implemented as plug-ins.
-Menge works with a particular class of pedestrian models, those that can be thought of as a function which map a per-agent preferred velocity and local state (nearby obstacles and agents) into a feasible velocity.
+The %Menge architectural philosophy limits the type of pedestrian models which can be easily implemented as plug-ins.  %Menge works with a particular class of pedestrian models, those that can be thought of as a function which map a per-agent preferred velocity and local state (nearby obstacles and agents) into a feasible velocity.
 While this abstraction doesn't include all viable pedestrian simulators, it is a very common and convenient abstraction.
 This type of pedestrian model is also referred to as a local collision avoidance or local navigation algorithm.

-In order to introduce a new pedestrian model into the Menge system, there are certain classes which must be implemented and some which are optional, they include:
+In order to introduce a new pedestrian model into the %Menge system, there are certain classes which must be implemented and some which are optional, they include:

 - Simulator class (required)
 - Pedestrian class (required)